Bésame Cosmetics

-Bésame Cosmetics, Inc. is a color cosmetics/makeup company founded in 2004 and based in Los Angeles, California.
-It was founded by makeup historian and author Gabriela Hernandez, who is the current C.E.O.
-Bésame Cosmetics recreates makeup shades, packaging, and products from the 1920s-1970s.
-They are known for their cake mascara, several collaborations with the Walt Disney Company, and creating the lipstick worn by actress Hayley Atwell on the ABC Marvel show Agent Carter.
+Bésame Cosmetics, Inc. is a cosmetics company founded in 2004 and based in Los Angeles, California.
+It was founded and currently owned by makeup historian and author Gabriela Hernandez.
+Bésame Cosmetics recreates makeup shades, packaging, and products inspired by the 1920s-1970s.
+The company is known for its cake mascara product, several collaborations with the Walt Disney Company, and creating the lipstick worn by actress Hayley Atwell on the ABC Marvel show Agent Carter.

-Description
+Background

+The founder of Bésame Cosmetics, Gabriela Hernandez, emigrated from Buenos Aires, Argentina, to the United States as a child.
+Hernandez graduated from the ArtCenter College of Design in Pasadena, California.

 Gabriela Hernandez and her husband Fergus Hernandez started the company online in 2004.
+The first product created and sold by the brand was lipstick in the shade "Bésame Red" which has deep hue and blue-toned base.
+Hernandez has said that the brand was inspired by her grandmother and mother and their thoughtful application of makeup in 1970s Buenos Aires and wanting to preserve the idea of makeup as ritual.

-The first product created and sold by the brand online was lipstick in the shade "Bésame Red."
-In 2005, they opened a boutique shop opened in Burbank, California.
-The cosmetics line offered there included lipsticks, face powders, rouges, brushes, and more, all based on historical makeup that Hernandez had in her personal antique collection.
-The company now has a focus on refillable cosmetics and sustainable packaging.
+In 2005, Bésame opened a boutique shop in Burbank, California which also hosts a cosmetics museum.
+The brand expanded the cosmetics line to include lipsticks, face powders, rouges, brushes, and more, all based on historical makeup that Hernandez had in her personal antique collection.
+Based on actual vintage models, the products are enhanced with the efficacy of modern technology.
+To continue the throwback feel, the products come in red and gold stylized containers of gold-plated nickel.

+Business